THOMASELOVE/431-classes-2023/projB/schedule.md

 - Most Monday presentations are via Zoom.
 Zoom information is found [on our Shared Drive in the Project B Presentations: Zoom Information document](https://docs.google.com/document/d/1ARSzHgUeoPW45ljzvecc46pHzUEQvjpDARB0a4-5418/edit?usp=sharing).
 Please join the Zoom 5 minutes before your presentation is scheduled to start.
 - The three **IN PERSON** presentations will be held in Dr. Love's office on the Ground Floor of the Wood Building: Wood WG82-J. Please arrive 5 minutes before your presentation is scheduled to start.
+- Any problems on presentation day?
+Email Dr. Love at `thomas dot love at case dot edu`.
+Good luck!

 Date | Time | Investigator(s) | Group | Method
 ---------: | --------: | :--------------------------------- | :-----: | :------: